-He authored or co-authored 360 publications in the field of neurology, most of which are on Parkinson’s disease and related disorders.
+Dr. Langston is a graduate of the University of Missouri, School of Medicine.
+He served as a faculty member at Stanford University Medical School and was Chairman of Neurology at Santa Clara Valley Medical Center in San Jose, California before founding the Parkinson’s Institute and Clinical Center.
+Dr. Langston gained national and international recognition in the 1980s for the discovery of the link between a tainted “synthetic heroin” and parkinsonism.
+The bad batch of heroin proved to contain a substance known as MPTP, which is selectively toxic to the same nerve cells in the brain that die in Parkinson’s disease.
+The discovery of the biologic effects of this compound led to a renaissance of the basic and clinical research in Parkinson’s disease.
+He has authored or co-authored 360 publications in the field of neurology, most of which are on Parkinson’s’ disease and related disorders.
 Dr. Langston’s current research interests include the study of mechanisms of neuronal degeneration, the etiology of Parkinson’s disease, the development of new strategies to slow or halt disease progression, and ways to identify the disease in its earliest “pre-motor” stages.
-He has received numerous awards, including the Distinguished Achievement Award from Modern Medicine, the Sarah M. Poiley Award from the New York Academy of Sciences, the James Parkinson 30th Anniversary Award from the Parkinson’s Disease Foundation, the Distinguished Clinical Investigator Award from Roche Pharmaceuticals, and Movement Disorders Research Award from the American Academy of Neurology.
-He is the founding member of the Scientific Advisory Board for the Michael J Fox Foundation for Parkinson’s Research, which he continues to serve on.
+He has received numerous awards, including the Distinguished Achievement Award from Modern Medicine, the Sarah M. Poiley Award from the New York Academy of Sciences, the James Parkinson 30th Anniversary Award from the Parkinson’s Disease Foundation, the Distinguished Clinical Investigator Award from Roche Pharmaceuticals, the Movement Disorders Research Award from the American Academy of Neurology, and the Robert M. Pritzker Prize from The Michael J. Fox Foundation in recognition of his lifetime leadership in Parkinson’s disease research and his exceptional commitment to mentoring the next generation of Parkinson’s researchers.
+He is the founding member of the Scientific Advisory Board for The Michael J. Fox Foundation, which he continues to serve on.